getzep/docs.getzep.com/docs/sdk/chat_history/messages.md

 `Messages` represent individual messages in a conversation.
 Messages are associated with [`Sessions`](sessions.md) in a M:1 relationship.

-The `SessionID` is a string key that access arbritrary identifies.
-Related data you'd like to store can be persisted as metadata.

 Messages must be added to sessions using [`Memories`](memories.md).

 You may not update the content of messages, and can only change the metadata.